Just4Nerd/Prod-Cli/README.md

 How to install:
 1) Clone the repository to have the code locally.
 2) In root (/prod-cli) create a file .env where you will store local sensitive data.
 It should have DB_HOST, DB_NAME, DB_USER, DB_PASSWORD, API_PORT, JWT_SECRET, BROKER_SECRET;
+3) Make sure you have next.js and node.js installed.
-3) Install next.js dependencies by runing 'npm install' in root.
+4) Install node.js dependencies by runing 'npm install' in root.
-4) Install node.js dependencies by runing 'npm install' in /prod-cli/API/.
+5) Install next.js dependencies by runing 'npm install' in /prod-cli/app/.
-5) Setup MySql DB.
+6) Setup MySql DB.
 I suggest to install MySql Workbench.
 Copy schema.sql content and run it as an sql script to create the necessary tables.
-6) To start the application run 'npm run start' in root (/prod-cli) and 'npm run dev' in /prod-cli/app/.
+7) To start the application run 'npm run start' in root (/prod-cli) and 'npm run dev' in /prod-cli/app/.
-7) The app will start on localhost:3000.
+8) The app will start on localhost:3000.
-8) To start create a new client account and in the database in the users table change it's role to role_id=2, so that the system sees the user as a broker.
+9) To start create a new client account and in the database in the users table change it's role to role_id=2, so that the system sees the user as a broker.